www.deejaysystem.com

 2. The Inputs section

-Defines the available MIDI controls offered by the device and the MIDI data to interpret them.
+Enumerates the available input controls available in the device and the MIDI data to interpret them.
 Each control (INPUT) is defined in a subsection Input.
-The values depend on the type of control.
+Values depend on the type of control:

 <Inputs>